ssbc/private-group-spec/direct-messages/README.md

 - `your_dh_public`: the Diffie-Hellman public key of the communication partner.
 - `my_feed_tfk`: the own Scuttlebutt feed ID in tfk format, as specified in TODO.
 - `your_feed_tfk`: the Scuttlebutt feed ID in tfk format of the communication partner.

+The constants we use are:
+- `hash` is set to `SHA256`, such that HKDF uses SHA256 as underlying hash function.
+- `length` is set to 32, such that the output keys are 32 bytes = 256 bits long.
+- `salt` is set to `SHA256("envelope-dm-v1-extract-salt")`.

 Furthermore, we require the following helper functions:
 - `SHA256`: The SHA256 hash function